-Pass data_fail parameter as True to clear_status_flags() and reset this.
+Pass dataFail parameter as True to clear_status_flags() and reset this.
 As this is a virtual representation of the interrupt event, this attribute will always be updated despite what the actual IRQ pin is configured to do about this event.

 Calling this does not execute an SPI transaction.
 It only exposes that latest data contained in the STATUS byte that's always returned from any other SPI transactions.
-Use the update() function to manually refresh this data when needed (especially after calling clear_status_flags()).
+Use the update() function to manually refresh this data when needed.

-13.7 irq_ds
+17.7 irq_ds